COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 180 Day School Year

-What are the consequences for districts/schools that don't meet the 180-day requirements?
+What are the consequences for districts/schools that don't meet the 180-day requirements (2019-20 academic year)?

 Act 13 of 2020 waives the School Code requirement (Section 1501) for a minimum 180-day school term—an action that builds on the Administration's earlier commitment that no district or school would be penalized for falling short of a 180-day school term.
 While waiving the 180-day school term requirement, Act 13 also requires school entities to make good faith efforts to implement continuity of education plans for the duration of the 2019-20 school year.

-Recognizing that schools will not be penalized for failing to meet the minimum 180-day requirement because of COVID-19 response efforts, must schools adjust their calendars to meet those requirements?
+Recognizing that schools will not be penalized for failing to meet the minimum 180-day requirement because of COVID-19 response efforts, must schools adjust their calendars to meet those requirements (2019-20 academic year)?

 Given the extensive period of closure, schools are not required to adjust calendars.
 However,